Manromen/styleguide-cpp/README.md

 <a name="dependencies-folder"></a>
 ### [1.3](#dependencies-folder) Folder

 Dependencies should be found and structured at a well known place.
 Therefore these must be placed under the `deps` folder at the souce root.
 Precompiled libraries must be placed under the subfolder `lib` and the corresponding header files must be under the subfolder `include`.
+Alternatively if using conan, only the conanfile must be provided, as conan will handle the library files.

 **[back to top](#table-of-contents)**